 On the surface, the new Traktor Kontrol S2 DJ controller strips away a lot of the features of the company’s all-singing, all-dancing Kontrol S4, leaving a leaner and more conventional controller.

-In part because of this, as well as because of its reduced price and size, the Kontrol S2 squares itself up for battle where most of the business happens in pro DJ controller land – the mainstream mid-market.
-It is therefore probably the most important DJ controller Native Instruments has launched to day.
+In part because of this, as well as because of its reduced price and size, the Kontrol S2 squares itself up for a battle where most of the business happens in pro DJ controller land – the mainstream mid-market.
+It is therefore probably the most important DJ controller Native Instruments has launched today.
 But will you end up wanting one?
 And is it really good value?
 Let’s find out…

 We had a pre-release unit so it didn’t come in the retail packaging, but judging by the S4, you’ll get a printed, two-sided colour feature map to visually help you learn the unit’s controls, alongside a USB cord and a Traktor 2.1 CD.
 There will be a power supply too – it’s not essential although it is advisable to use this (not least because there was a high-pitched hum I couldn’t get rid of when using just USB power on the test unit provided to us, that disappeared as soon as I plugged the power unit in).